-Your knowledge database should therefore reach both interested parties and existing customers and help both target groups.
+Your knowledge base should therefore reach both prospective and existing customers and help both target groups.

-Example: the knowledge base of ClickMeeting.
-E-books, infographics, videos, articles, and help texts are gathered there together in one place.
-This content is otherwise used for content marketing, the purchasing process, and customer support.
-The specialist music shop Thomann in turn has built up an extensive collection of guidebooks over the years.
-And also the Shopgate Resources fit into this category.
+Example: the Clickmeeting offer.
+There, e-books, infographics, videos, articles and help texts are gathered in one place, which are otherwise used for content marketing, the purchase process and customer support.
+The specialist shop Thomann, on the other hand, has built up an extensive collection of guides over the years.
+And the Shopgate Resources also fit into this category.